-2.5.3 Running a single model from the command line
+2.2 Running a single model from the command line

 The code also has a command line option that will accomplish the same thing as the shell script described in the previous section.
-If you create an executable called cloudy.exe, then the command cloudy.exe -p model will read input from model.in, write output to model.out, and add the prefix model to all the punch files.
+If you create an executable called cloudy.exe, then the command will read input from model.in, write output to model.out, and add the prefix model to all the punch files.
 This option was added by Robin Williams.